 The alluvial valleys of the Wairau and Awatere rivers are the most recently formed parts of Marlborough.
 The Wairau valley was mostly swamp until flood-control measures were put in place.

 The Wairau Bar, a bank of gravel where the river meets the sea, was first formed when the shoreline reached well inland at the end of the last glaciation, around 14,000 years ago.
 A north-flowing coastal current deposited gravel and other materials in the shallow waters, slowly forming the bank.
 Behind the bank, the river dumped sediment until the bay filled in.
-The current boulder bank is the latest of many other shorelines that were further inland.
+The current boulder bank is the latest; the many other shorelines were further inland.